-(j) Trade and Other Payables
+(I) Trade and Other Payables

-Trade payables and other payables are stated at cost.
+Trade payables and other payables are stated at amortised cost.

-(k) Provisions
+(m) Provisions

 Provisions are recognised when the Group has a legal or constructive obligation, as a result of past events, for which it is probable that an outflow of economic benefits will result and that outflow can be reliably measured.